Will we see increased suicide rates post-Covid recession?

 Past recessions and increased suicide rate

-Again in 2014, we saw The BMJ‘s startling headline “Economic recession may have caused 10 000 extra suicides.”
+Again in 2014, we saw the BMJ‘s startling headline “Economic recession may have caused 10 000 extra suicides.”
 It read that the 2008/2010 increased rates of suicide were “highly likely to be related to the recent economic recession.”

 While the report shows a correlation between economic turmoil and increased suicide rates, it can’t prove a causal relationship, the researchers note.
 It can’t prove that the people who lost their jobs or homes were the ones who died by suicide.